pzxie/wohoox/packages/wohoox-react/README.md

 ### Key-Value by one action

-It is common for a field to be updated with an `action`, for example `updateVersion` is used to update `version`.
-The common `Redux` and `mobx` are also often used in this way
+> It's common for an action to update one field.
+For example, `updateVersion` is used to update the `version`

-> Using `wohoox-react`, you can define a generic `action`, which can simplify many templated `action` definitions
+`wohoox-react` allows you to update by defining a common action, thus simplifying the definition of the action

 ```typescript
 /**